nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### List tuition appointments: `list_appointments`

-Shows a list of all upcoming tuition appointments in the personal tuition appointment list.
-Appointments are automatically sorted by ascending order (oldest to newest).
+Shows a list of all upcoming tuition appointment(s) in the personal tuition appointment list.
+Appointment(s) are automatically sorted by ascending order (the earliest appointment date to the latest appointment date).

 Format: `list_appointments`

 Result Display Example Output:
 ```
-Listed all appointments (1 displayed)
+Listed all appointments (2 displayed)
 ```

 Appointment List Example Output: